-The following assignment is mandatory in the course Requirements Engineering, DAT230/DIT276, held at Chalmers.
-The reports shall be submitted in the Fire system in PDF format.
+The following assignment is mandatory in the course Requirements Engineering, DAT230/ DIT276, held at Chalmers/GU.
+The reports shall be submitted in the Fire system in PDF format; see course home page.
 Please note that we present only maximum page limits.
-If you are able to write shorter with retained quality, we welcome and encourage this.
+If you are able to write shorter with retained quality, we welcome and encourage this; the key attribute is that you should use as much space as is needed to do a good job.
+See first lecture for more details.
 References may extend to one or more pages in addition to the presented maximum number of pages.